NATO head expresses concern about Turkey's Chinese missile deal

 For China, the deal would be a breakthrough in its bid to become a supplier of advanced weapons.

-The United States, Germany and the Netherlands each sent two Patriot batteries to southeastern Turkey this year after Ankara asked NATO to strengthen its defenses against possible missile attack from Syria.
+The United States, Germany and the Netherlands each sent two Patriot batteries to southeastern Turkey this year after Ankara asked NATO to strengthen its defences against possible missile attack from Syria.